We spend Time. We bide Time. We waste Time and lose Time.

-As a child, I experienced many mornings when I would wish I had a stopwatch I could use to stop Time, so I could get an extra hour of sleep before school.
+As a child, there were many mornings when I wished I had a “stopwatch” to stop Time, just so I could get an extra hour of sleep before school.
 This dream began after seeing a movie where the main character had a watch that would stop the world around him.

 As an adult, I still find myself dreaming about owning such a device.
 This would allow me to accomplish many tasks in a given period of Time.